MarouaneBENHASSI/Project_Oscillateur_Harmonique/README.md

 # Project_Oscillateur_Harmonique

-Solve the Harmonic Oscillator equation (the plots are shown using Matlab)
+This project solves the equation of the harmonic oscillator and the damped harmonic oscillator by the Euler-Richardson method (the plots are shown using Matlab)